-&lt;sup>2 Source: U.S. Department of the Treasury Community Development Financial Institutions Fund (CDFI), 2020 census data.
+3 Source: U.S. Department of the Treasury Community Development Financial Institutions Fund (CDFI), 2020 census data.
 Targeted population refers to individuals or an identifiable group of individuals meeting the requirements of 12 C.F.R. § 1805.201(b)(3).
 According to the regulations, targeted population shall mean individuals, or an identifiable group of individuals, who are Low-Income persons or lack adequate access to financial products or financial services in the service area.

-Brevard County.
+- The EGAD Main Street Program the CRA discontinued funding the main street program after FY 2022, because of the interlocal agreement between the City of Melbourne and Brevard County.
 The CRA Redevelopment Plan amendment essentially eliminated all CRA projects, programs with the exception of the Eau Gallie Public Parking Facilities Project.
-In lieu of CRA funding, City Council made the decision to fund EGAD Main Street through with the City's General Fund, executing an annual grant agreement effective in April of 2022.
-While not funded with CRA resources, EGAD Main Street is fulfilling the intent of the original CRA redevelopment plan, which encouraged a main street program in the district to assist with redevelopment efforts.
+In lieu of CRA funding, City Council made the decision in 2022 to fund EGAD Main Street through with the City's General Fund.
+City Council approved the renewal of the annual agreement for FY 2023.
+While not funded with CRA resources, EGAD Main Street is fulfilling the intent of the original CRA redevelopment plan, which encouraged a main street program in the district to assist with redevelopment efforts. - The CRA expended \$1,100 in engineering services for the Eau Gallie Parking Facilities Project, completing geotechnical and environmental studies.
+The CRA continues to transfer funding in escrow for future debt service associated with the construction of the garage.